How many sessions are there per year?

 When are the start dates?

 These dates vary year to year.
+Generally speaking, spring season is mid-March through May and the fall season is mid-August through October.
 Please check our Facebook page for the correct dates.

 When are practices held?